...

 How to Get to Ine Bay by Public Transport

-To get to Ine Bay, there are a couple of places where you can take the Tankai Bus in Amanohashidate.
+To get from Kyoto to Ine Bay, there are a couple of places where you can take the Tankai Bus in Amanohashidate.
 Your boarding stop will differ depending on whether you are heading to Ine Bay first or after exploring Amanohashidate.
 HERE is the bus timetable for you to plan ahead.

 You can also head straight to Ine Bay from Kyoto Tango Railway’s (京都丹後鉄道) Miyazu Station (宮津駅) by taking the Ine Line (伊根線).
-HERE is the service’s timetable, which is only available in Japanese.
-Please use the bus stop’s Japanese characters to read it.

-Which Bus Stop to Get off at Ine
+Which Bus Stop to Get off at Ine Town

 • If you plan to take the Ine Bay Sightseeing Ferry/Sea Taxi, then get off at Inewanmeguri Hide (伊根湾めぐり ・ 日出).